B987352101_O1995.pdf

 beached and later buried.

-pièces, tumed to stone,
+pièces, tumed to stone, can be seen projecting above the

 ground to this day.